CKB UX Workflow & Process Flow

 I created a high-level workflow

 I wanted Cassandra and her admin to be able to see a project's stages from a bird's-eye-view, so I set up a Google sheet to order the basic interactions between the CMS, owner or admin, clients, and independent contractors.
-I didn't include details or if-thens, but did add occasional color coding to highlight important junctures in the project's lifespan that would require special attention.

 I created a detailed work processes checklist